Growing in God’s love

 A funeral marks the close of a human life on earth.
 It is the opportunity for friends and family to express their grief, to give thanks for the life of someone at the end of their journey in this world and to commend them to God’s keeping.
 Christians have always believed that there is hope in death as well as life, and that there is new life in Christ after death.
 Jesus said, ‘I am the resurrection and I am the life’.

 Everyone has a right to a funeral in the church in their parish, whether or not they were a churchgoer.
-The Curate is happy to conduct funeral services of parishioners – whether at the crematorium, at an outdoor woodland or green burial site, in a church or in a cemetery.
+The minister will be happy to conduct funeral services of parishioners – whether at the crematorium, at an outdoor woodland or green burial site, in a church or in a cemetery.

-If you would like our Curate Imogen Falvey to conduct a service, it is usual to first contact a funeral director.
+If you would like to hold a funeral service at the church it is usual to first contact a funeral director.
 They will then contact us to make a booking, and someone from the church will visit you to hear about the person you knew, and will go through all the details of the funeral service itself.

 We will be happy to help you with the order of service, suitable hymns and readings, and to discuss any concerns or special requests.